 The Quarterly Lists are required to be placed in the public inspection file by January 10, April 10, July 10, and October 10 of each year.
-The next Quarterly List is required to be placed in stations' public inspection files by July 10, 2015, covering the period from April 1, 2015 through June 30, 2015.
-All TV stations must post their Quarterly Lists to their online public inspection file at https://stations.fcc.gov.
+The next Quarterly List is required to be placed in stations' public inspection files by July 10, 2016, covering the period from April 1, 2016 through June 30, 2016.
+All TV stations must post their Quarterly Lists to the online public inspection file.
+Additionally, commercial radio stations in the Top-50 Nielsen Audio markets that have five or more full-time employees are now required to post their Quarterly Lists to the online public inspection file as a result of the FCC's January 2016 decision to extend the online public file requirement to broadcast radio stations.
+Note that, effective as of June 24, 2016, the website for the new online public inspection file for both TV and radio stations is https://publicfiles.fcc.gov/.